 The action moved from the racetrack to the streets of San Francisco for this follow-up to the 1969 blockbuster The Love Bug.

-Herbie Rides Again not only brought back the sentient, lovable VW Bug Herbie, but the film also featured the return of Alonzo Hawk, the villain of Disney’s The Absent-Minded Professor (1961) and Son of Flubber.
+Herbie Rides Again not only brought back the sentient, lovable VW Bug Herbie, but the film also featured the return of grasping business tycoon Alonzo Hawk, the villain of Disney’s The Absent-Minded Professor (1961) and Son of Flubber.
 Keenan Wynn reprised the role he had created in the two “flubber” films.

-Steinmetz’s equally-feisty niece, Nicole Harris, joins her aunt in the fight.
+Steinmetz’s equally-feisty niece, Nicole Harris (Stefanie Powers), joins her aunt in the fight.
 Hawk has the money and the henchmen, but the ladies have an ace up their sleeve: Herbie, the precocious and fearless VW Bug.

-Willoughby Whitfield, Hawk’s nephew and lawyer, switches over to team Steinmetz when he falls in love with Nicole, but even with the three humans and one car working together, Hawk is simply too powerful.
+Hawk’s nephew and lawyer, Willoughby Whitfield (Ken Berry) switches over to team Steinmetz when he falls in love with Nicole, but even with the three humans and one car working together, Hawk is simply too powerful.

-But rest easy, little ones, because Herbie has friends.
+But Herbie has friends.
 Powerful friends.
 Volkswagen friends.
 The united Bugs of San Francisco turn up for a climactic battle with Hawk’s bulldozers, winners take all.

 Rather than simply remaking The Love Bug, Disney created a completely different movie, similar only in its light, slapstick tone.

 Faced with the question of “what else do you do with an intelligent car?” the moviemakers turned the zany dial up a notch, throwing in bits like an Alonzo Hawk nightmare with Herbie as a stalking warrior.